greg-raven/grus/_posts/2016-06-16-dont-let-congress-pass-anti-gun-measures-2.md

 These last two actions in particular could have made a huge difference in Orlando.

-<span style="line-height: 1.7;">Please feel free to contact me to discuss any of these issues.</span>
+Please feel free to contact me to discuss any of these issues.

 {% include signature.html %}

+Sent to:
+: Paul Cook, Barbara Boxer, Dianne Feinstein